 When using the scaling in and out technique, a Forex trader adheres to this principle and maximizes the potential earnings.
 Money management, however, is not the only important element within trading.
 The Forex trader must be proficient in other parts as well in order to thrive and profit:

 There are many variations how a Forex trader could scale in and scale out.
 Let us examine them.

-The SCALING IN money management technique means that the Forex trader decides to open multiple positions at (predetermined) different price levels.
-In the standard situation a Forex trader takes one trade, however when scaling in a Forex trader divides the entries in multiple parts.
+The scaling in money management technique means that the Forex trader decides to open multiple positions at (predetermined) different price levels.
+In the standard situation a Forex trader , akes one trade, however, when scaling in a Forex trader divides the entries into multiple parts.